 LEADERS IN TRAINING - Year 2 (LIT2)

 The LIT2 year is invitation-only for returning campers who have completed the LIT1 year.
 As a LIT2, campers build on the the leadership themes established in year 1, and begin to have more autonomy at camp.
 They live in cabins without counselors, however counselors are assigned to the cabin to check in, offer guidance, and make sure everything is running smoothly.
 They also facilitate their own sharing circle, something that is typically done by one our clinicians.
 This gives them the chance establish the direction of their sharing, and to proactively guide their own journey through grief.
-LIT2s also begin to supervise and assist younger campers with oversight by Directors.
+LIT2s also begin to assist younger campers with oversight by Directors.
 The Leadership team continues to be a strong influence in encouraging the campers to use their experiences and grief to define their paths using positive choices.

 GRADUATION & GAP YEAR

 After the LIT2 summer, campers entering their senior year of high school will graduate from being campers.
 For those interested in going on to be ExCamps volunteers, a “gap year” will be required.
 This means taking a summer off before being being able to apply to be a counselor.
 A summer away from camp allows these young adults the necessary time to focus on their transition from high school to college or the workplace, and makes for an easier adjustment to being staff.
 We ask a lot from our volunteers, and want to set up our former campers for maximum success.
 Once the gap year has passed, prospective volunteers will apply to be counselors through our website.
 Former campers during this gap summer will still be connected through regular online video chats and a weekend retreat.